 6. TURN OFF ALL SPEECH PROCESSORS AND COMPRESSION!
 Do NOT overdrive

 ALC.
 There is a night and day difference in listening to NA/AS and EU pileups.
-The horrible
+The horribledistortion makes it impossible to copy many, if not most European callsigns.
+I don’t know what

 it is, but I would bet that mike gain and compression controls are “firewall forward,” all the way